-If you’ve printed more than a handful of shipping labels every month, you know it can be a hassle.
-I’ve talked about changing over to thermal printing and using AZLabels to get the job done for my Amazon business, but what if you don’t have a thermal printer, yet?
+You know it can be a hassle if you’ve printed more than a handful of shipping labels every month.
+I’ve talked about changing over to thermal printing and using AZLabels to get the job done for my Amazon business, but what if you don’t have a thermal printer yet?

 UPS is coming to the rescue.
-We may not be huge fans of UPS for their higher shipping costs–RIP FedEx’s partnered carrier status–but the quantity of free or near-free resources to get started printing might make it all worth the upcharge.
+We may not be huge fans of UPS for their higher shipping costs, though their on-time rates are generally higher.
+However, the quantity of free or near-free resources to start printing might make it all worth the upcharge.

 To get your hands on a free UPS-approved Zebra thermal printer (don’t worry, it’ll work with Inventory Lab, AZLabels, ShipStation, EasyShip, Shippo, etc.), you’ll need to give UPS a call at 1-800-742-5877 (or 1-800-833-0056 for TTY/TTD support).
 This process goes faster if you already have a UPS ID (sign up).

-Once you get to the phone menu, press 0 (zero) to be transferred to a human.
+Once you reach the phone menu, press 0 (zero) to be transferred to a human.
 Ask to speak to an account manager.
-If you don’t already have a UPS shipping account, use this time to set one up with them.
+If you don’t already have a UPS shipping account, use this time to set up with them.

 Getting that out of the way, ask about renting a Zebra thermal printer.
-Yes, technically acquiring this printer means you’re just renting it from UPS.
-The typical fee is $2/week but if you have substantial existing shipping volume–or can sweet talk them–you can get the rental fee down to $0.
-Use something like the high volume of shipments you do using UPS as Amazon’s partnered carrier.
+Technically, acquiring this printer means you’re just renting it from UPS.
+The typical fee is $2/week, but if you have substantial existing shipping volume–or can sweet talk them–you can get the rental fee down to $0.

-Even if you still have to pay, keep in mind the start-up cost here is super low.
-At $2/week, one year will have only set you back $104.
+Even if you still have to pay, keep in mind that the start-up cost here is very low.
+At $2/week, one year will only set you back $104.
 That’s still less than the price of a Zebra ZT450, less than the Rollo ($169), and way less than the Dymo 4XL (~$210).
-Once your business is off the grown and turning a profit six months to a year down the road, return the printer and get your own.
+Once your business is off the grown and turning a profit six months to a year, return the printer and get your own.

-Think of it this way: if you’re shipping 100 units of product a month to Amazon warehouses, the rental fee will set you back a mere $0.08-0.09/unit.
 As far as startup costs go, the cost of a thermal printer and labels doesn’t need to be one of them.
+Think of it this way: if you’re shipping 100 units of product a month to Amazon warehouses, customers, or wherever, the rental fee will set you back a mere $0.08-0.09/unit.
 Take the $100-$200 you would have spent and buy inventory.
-The return from buying inventory is way higher than buying a thermal printer right away that won’t actually generate direct profit.
+The return from inventory is way higher than buying a thermal printer right away, which won’t generate direct profit.

 If that math doesn’t motivate you, I don’t know what will.

-(ed: ok, I’ve digressed enough, back to the topic at hand.)
+(ed: ok, I’ve digressed enough, back to the topic.)

 Since you didn’t purchase the printer outright, you’re not on the hook for it if it toasts itself.
-Give UPS a call and let them know it’s not functioning and they’ll swap it out for you.
 Remember, it’s a rental!
+Give UPS a call and let them know it’s not functioning, and they’ll swap it out for you.

-If you have a UPS account (which you should if you worked on acquiring the printer over the phone, already), you can get a shipment of thermal shipping labels at no cost by placing an order online in just a few moments.
-UPS ships the labels to you and you’re ready to go.
-UPS says they should only be used for UPS shipments but since this is an Amazon FBA blog and UPS is the only parcel partnered carrier left, worrying about that seems like a non-issue.
+If you have a UPS account (which you should if you worked on acquiring the printer over the phone already), you can get a shipment of thermal shipping labels at no cost by placing an order online in just a few moments.
+UPS ships the labels to you, and you’re ready to go.
+UPS says their supplies should only use them for UPS shipments, but since this is an Amazon FBA blog and UPS is the only parcel-partnered carrier left, worrying about that seems like a non-issue.

 Choose the Labels and Stickers option from the Supplies page, then pick one of the Direct Thermal Label options.
 You’ll see a couple: fan-fold format in 4″ x 6″ and 4″ x 8″ and roll format in 4″ x 6″, 4″ x 6.25″, and 4″ x 8″ variants.

 If you’re a super heavy printer, grab a case of the 4″ x 6″ fan-fold labels.
-A case will come with 6,000 whereas the largest roll you can acquire at once comes with 900.
+A case will come with 6,000, whereas the largest roll you can acquire once comes with 900.

 I would also recommend the address pouches as backups or if you include packing lists.
-They fit labels in them well so if you need to print using a regular printer, they’ll hold the sheets without issue.
+They fit labels well, so if you need to print using a regular printer, they’ll hold the sheets without issue.

 Add the supplies to your cart and check out.
-They’ll arrive at your business or home in a few business days entirely free of charge.
+They’ll arrive at your business or home in a few business days, free of charge.

 That’s all there is to it!
-Once you have the printer and supplies in your possession, you’ll have no reason to do things the old fashioned way with inkjet or laser printers and their expendable resources.
+Once you have the printer and supplies in your possession, you’ll have no reason to do things old-fashioned with inkjet or laser printers and their expendable resources.
 No more paying for paper or ink.
-Take those printing costs and buy more inventory and go make those profits.
+Take those printing costs and buy more inventory and make those profits.